Onedy1703/Email-creator/README.md

 # Email-creator
-Use this script to create a list of potential email addresses
+Use this script to create a list of potential email addresses.

+You can find files in Brute repository.